 I find myself asking these questions every once in a while helps me stay more present.
 These habits are ones I iterate and opt in to.

-There are many other great ways to change habits, like adding/removing triggers.
+There are many other great ways to change habits, like adding or removing triggers.
 I only present my favorites.

 Thanks to Himanshu Sahay for reading drafts of this.